aivara-se/provar.se/readme.md

 ## Getting Started

 This guide describes how to setup a Linux based development environment.
 But it should also work for MacOS perhaps with minor tweaks to the setup script.
 If you are developing on Microsoft Windows, please use WSL2.
-Check the [deployment.md](./docs/deployments.md) and [components.md](./docs/components.md) to learn more about how it is deployed on provar.se

-At the moment, the local development environment depends on several online services (eg: GCS bucket) which will be addressed in the future.

 - Install Docker, Node, Yarn and Go.